Stock up, stock down after Saints fall to 49ers: 3rd & long struggles continue

 But wouldn't you know it, the games start and not only did that perfect run end, he's a 50% kicker with both misses from 40 and in.
 It was Blake's only FG attempt in the game, but he was clean on all three PATs.

-This miss in particular was brutal because it came after a missed touchdown opportunity.
+This miss in particular was brutal because it came after a failed touchdown opportunity.
 No worries, an opening drive for points will be just fi... blarg.
 It was also a strange miss.
 Grupe's kicks are almost always laser straight, even on misses.
 The miss in the opener didn't slice or hook, it just started too far left and stayed there.
 This one started down the middle and quickly sliced away to the right, making me wonder whether something went wrong with the operation.
 Regardless, a miss is a miss.
 The end of this game would've felt a lot different if the Saints got the ball only needing a field goal to win.
 We'll never know what might've happened in that circumstance.
-He also left the opening kickoff short of the landing zone which, come on, man.
+He also left the opening kickoff short of the landing zone.
+Come on, man.

 Here's how all his kicks from the game went: